 Patent Owner argues that the nonobviousness of the challenged claims is supported by secondary considerations, including unexpected results and commercial success.
 PO Resp.
-64-66.
+64-68.
 According to Patent Owner, the '213 patent provides "a broadly-applicable platform," which "unexpectedly allowed numerous different antibodies to be humanized from a single consensus sequence-without regard to how similar that consensus sequence is to the original non-human antibody."
-Id. at 64.
+Id. at 65.
 The '213 patent's approach also, Patent Owner continues, "results in antibodies with unexpectedly superior properties," including superior binding affinity and reduced immunogenicity, as compared to the original non-human antibody.
-Id. at 65.
+Id. at 66.
 We are not persuaded.

 First, as Patent Owner acknowledges, only claims 4, 33, 62, 64, and 69 recite the consensus limitation.
-Id. at 64.
-Second, the challenged claims are directed not to a platform or method for humanizing antibodies, but to antibodies with specific framework substitutions.
+Id. at 65.
+Second, as Petitioner points out, the challenged claims are directed not to a platform or method for humanizing antibodies, but to antibodies with specific framework substitutions.
+Reply 25.

 Third, despite Patent Owner's assertion to the contrary (PO Resp.
-9- 10), there is no evidence that the consensus approach has any advantage over the best-fit approach in terms of binding affinity or immunogenicity.
+7), there is no evidence that the consensus approach has any advantage over the best-fit approach in terms of binding affinity or immunogenicity.

 Dr. Wilson, Patent Owner's expert, and the two co-inventors, Dr. Presta and Dr. Carter, all agreed that to find out which approach is better, "you would have to do a side-by-side comparison of a consensus approach, say, with a best fit approach."
 See, e.g., Ex.
-1140, 83:7-18.
+1698, 83:7-18.
 None of them, however, did any such comparison or was aware of anyone else who did the comparison.
 See, e.g., id.; Ex.
-1138, 184:16-185:7; Ex.
-1142, 36:18-37:5.
+1697, 184:16-185:7; Ex.
+1699, 36:18-37:5.

 Kolbinger, the only record evidence that compared the approaches, concluded there is "no clear advantage to designing reshaped human antibodies based on consensus sequences for human antibodies or on sequences from individual human antibodies," that is, the best-fit approach.
 Ex.
-1194, 9.
+1694, 9; see also Ex.
+1702 ¶ 163 (Dr. Foote testifying that "there is no unbridgeable difference between a humanized antibody generated using the 'consensus' and 'best fit' approaches, as the same sequence can arise from both").
 Instead, "designing based on consensus sequences may lead to a reshaped human variable region that has unnatural FRs that are the result of averaging many sequences," which "could lead to a higher risk of immunogenicity."
-Id.
+Ex.
+1694, 9.

 Later, Dr. Presta cited Kolbinger in one of his own papers, recognizing that study found "no clear advantage in binding was evident for the consensus antibody versus the 'best-fit' antibody."
 Ex.
 1696, 6, 9.
+Dr. Presta also stated that even in 1994, "[t]he 'best-fit' method, used first in [Queen] 1989... has remained the more popular method for designing the